Bruomb History, Family Crest & Coats of Arms

 Early Origins of the Bruomb family

 The surname Bruomb was first found in on the Isle of Islay.
 Later, Andro McBrome, the burgess of Kirkcudbright, was charged with intromitting with pirates, 1576.
 Joannes McBromius appears in 1655 with his name in Latin form and Margaret McKbroome in the parish of Stonykirk, 1684.

 Important Dates for the Bruomb family

 This web page shows only a small excerpt of our Bruomb research.
-Another 191 words (14 lines of text) covering the years 168 and 1685 are included under the topic Early Bruomb History in all our PDF Extended History products and printed products wherever possible.
+Another 106 words (8 lines of text) covering the years 168 and 1685 are included under the topic Early Bruomb History in all our PDF Extended History products and printed products wherever possible.

 Bruomb Spelling Variations

 Historical recordings of the name Bruomb include many spelling variations.
 They include They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 MacBroom, MacBrayne and others.

 Early Notables of the Bruomb family (pre 1700)

 More information is included under the topic Early Bruomb Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bruomb family

 Descendents of Dalriadan-Scottish families still populate many communities across North America.
 They are particularly common in Canada, since many went north as United Empire Loyalists at the time of the American War of Independence.
 Much later, in the late 19th and early 20th centuries, the highland games and Clan societies that now dot North America sprang up, allowing many Scots to recover their lost national heritage.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Bruomb, or a variant listed above: Lough MacBrane settled in South Carolina in 1716; Patrick MacBraan settled in Pennsylvania in 1871.